isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2025-05-09-post-Ageing Futures and Resource Environments of Foreign–born Singapore Residents.md

 environments like (compared to the local-born), and how do they draw on or plan to draw on these resource environments to meet their eldercare needs?</p>
-<p>The research objectives are to understand (through comparative analysis):</p>
+<p>This project will integrate quantitative and qualitative research methods
+through two work packages to develop a comprehensive understanding of foreign- and local-born older adults' resource environments.
+The research objectives are to understand:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>How foreign-born Singapore residents experience and perceive ageing.</p>
+<p>How foreign-born Singapore residents experience and perceive ageing;</p>
 </li>
 <li>
 <p>What their resource environments are like in terms of local and transnational
-flows of material resources and social networks.</p>
+flows of material resources and social networks; and</p>
 </li>
 <li>
 <p>How they strategically navigate their resource environments to serve their